Natural Options to Reverse Parkinsons Symptoms

 My own feeling about “cures” is that no one else cures us of anything.
 We cure ourselves.
 I do know from my interview with Nathan Zakheim (who reports a full recovery from Dr. Paneri’s treatments in Pioneers of Recovery) that Dr. Paneri uses an Ayurvedic approach which requires a very strict dietary intake of food.
 His treatment involves much more than simply taking herbs or supplements which he sends his patients from his clinic in India.

-He is the fifth generation in his family of people who have worked with people with Parkinson’s.
+He is the fifth generation in his family of people who have worked with people using supplements for Parkinson’s and diet.
 You are clearly dealing with someone who has intimate knowledge of the symptoms.
 I understand that he does consultations with his patients by phone.

 I do not know whether the claims you report above are “valid” or documented.
 I have talked with people who have used his services who report feeling better as a result.
 I suspect that like all possibilities, some people respond favorably to his therapies and some do not.
 I have no direct evidence to this effect.
 I only have results of my own investigations on many other therapies and treatments.